Betamethasone/ calcipotriene ointment

 - Do not bandage or cover the treated skin area unless directed by your doctor.

 - If you miss a dose of betamethasone/calcipotriene ointment, apply it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not apply 2 doses at once.

 Ask your health care provider any questions you may have about how to use betamethasone/calcipotriene ointment.

 Important safety information:

 - Betamethasone/calcipotriene ointment is for external use only.
 Do not get betamethasone/calcipotriene ointment in the eyes, nose, mouth, or groin.
 If you get betamethasone/calcipotriene ointment in your eyes, rinse immediately with cool water.

-- Do NOT take more than the recommended dose or use for longer than 4 weeks without checking with your doctor.
+- Do NOT use more than the recommended dose or use for longer than you have been told without checking with your doctor.